kalidindis/katana-tutorial-swift/Chapter3/README.md

 }
 ```

-As we did before, we have basically created a new struct and implemented the `SyncAction` protocol.
-The `updateState` method just creates a new `ApplicationState` and copies the information we need to retain, which is the player scores.
+As we did before, we have created a new struct and implemented the `SyncAction` protocol.
+The `updateState` method just creates a new `ApplicationState` and copies the pieces information we need to retain, which are the player scores.

-We now need to dispatch it when the new game button is tapped.
+We now need to dispatch the action when the new game button is tapped.
 Open the `GameBoard` file and update the button description in the `childrenDescriptions` method:

 ```swift
 if props.isGameFinished {